I Am Wrath

-I Am Wrath is a 2016 American action thriller film directed by Chuck Russell and written by Yvan Gauthier and Paul Sloan.
+I Am Wrath is a 2016 American vigilante action-thriller film directed by Chuck Russell and written by Yvan Gauthier and Paul Sloan.
 The film stars John Travolta, Christopher Meloni, Sam Trammell, Amanda Schull, Rebecca De Mornay, Melissa Bolona and Luis Da Silva.
 Principal photography on the film began on March 9, 2015, in Columbus, Ohio.
-The film was released on December 16, 2016 by Lionsgate, and received mostly negative reviews.
+The film was released on December 16, 2016, by Lionsgate, and received mostly negative reviews.

 Plot

-In the midst of an unprecedented crime wave in the city of Columbus, Ohio, Governor John Meserve (Patrick St. Esprit) gives a press conference about his crime reduction efforts.
-When questioned by protestors about a proposed pipeline, Meserve promises that he has commissioned an independent study of the pipeline.
-Abbie Hill (Amanda Schull) and her family are watching the press conference, and they are thrilled that the Governor has referenced the work that her mother Vivian Hill (Rebecca De Mornay) is doing.
+During a crime wave in Columbus, Ohio, Governor John Meserve gives a press conference.
+There, protestors ask him about a proposed pipeline.
+He promises that he has commissioned an independent study of the pipeline.

-Vivian heads to the airport to pick up her husband Stanley Hill (John Travolta), who has returned from a job interview to manage a factory in California.
-When they arrive at their car, they notice one of the tires is flat.
+Vivian Hill, the woman in charge of the study, heads to the airport to pick up her husband Stanley, who has returned from a job interview to manage a factory in California.
+When they arrive at their car, they notice that one tire is flat.
 Before Stanley can fix it, a man approaches and asks them for money.
-Stanley politely refuses, but another man sneaks up on Stanley and stuns him with a blow to the head.
+When Stanley refuses, another man stuns him with a blow to the head.
 The first man stabs Vivian and takes her wallet.
 Stanley watches the men flee.

-The police use Stanley's descriptions to quickly capture the man who killed Vivian.
-However, even though Stanley positively identifies him in a lineup, the corrupt cops Gibson and Walker immediately let him go.
-This enrages Stanley.
-After his wife's funeral, Stanley goes home and struggles with his desperation.
-He throws a bible across the room, which opens to the passage in Jeremiah 6:11, "I am filled with the wrath of the Lord."
-Inspired, Stanley now goes by the name 'Wrath', and now that he knows the name of his wife's killer Charley 'Fly' Lawes, Wrath starts to stalk him.
-When he sees a carefree Charley on the street, Wrath goes home and retrieves a case from behind a wall.
-The case has several passports, foreign currencies, and several weapons.
-He calls Dennis (Christopher Meloni), his friend from Special Forces, and asks him for information about Charley and his crew.
+The police use Stanley's descriptions to capture Vivian's murderer, Charley 'Fly' Lawes.
+However, even though Stanley identifies Charley in a lineup, the corrupt cops Gibson and Walker let him go.
+After Vivian's funeral, an enraged Stanley goes home and throws a bible across the room, which opens to the passage in Jeremiah 6:11, "I am filled with the wrath of the Lord."
+Inspired, Stanley starts to go by the name 'Wrath' and stalks Charley.
+Returning home, Wrath retrieves a case filled with passports, foreign currencies and weapons.
+He calls Dennis, a friend from Special Forces, and asks him for information about Charley and his crew.
 Dennis runs black ops from beneath a barbershop.

 Wrath uses Dennis' intelligence to track down one of the men who attacked him at a local bar.
 As the man lies dying, he hints that Vivian's murder was more than just a robbery.
 Stanley and Dennis are photographed as they dispose of the body.
-A local Armenian crime lord from Detroit named Lemuel 'Lemi K' (Paul Sloan) is furious when he sees the photograph, and he orders hits on the men who killed one of his crew.
+Local Armenian crime lord Lemuel 'Lemi K' later sees the photograph and orders hits on Stanley and Dennis.